sherwingp/sherwingp/README.md

 Here are some things about me:

 - 🔭 I’m currently working on:
+  - A LinkedIn viral post generator
-  - A Meetup Organizer Discord Bot
+  - A Naruto Hand Seal Trainer
   - An AI Personal Trainer

 - 🌱 I’m currently learning:
   - Data Structures and Algorithms
-  - Python (How to use it to make discord bots!)
+  - Python
-  - How to use Tensorflow to make an AI Personal Trainer
+  - How to use Tensorflow
   - How to dance!

 - 👯 I’m looking to collaborate on ...